SPEED MATTERS, QUALITY MATTERS

 Is registration free and how do I register?

 Yes, registration is completely free.
 Please go to the Registration page to register.

 Are tools and utilities provided by U-Design free to use?

-Yes, you could run up to 10 simulations at a time for a scenario of any design.
+Yes, you could run up to 10 simulations at one time for a scenario of any design.
 However, you need to purchase a subscription plan to be able to run more simulations and generate decision tables.